whuang0/crazyflie-docker/README.md

 # crazyflie

-This repository contains flight scripts and a Docker container to run the script(s) for the Crazyflie 2.1+ Drone
+This repository contains a Dockerfile to run test python flight script(s) for the Crazyflie 2.1+ Drone

 To test the scripts: